-30 May Montreal
+30 May A Perfect Day in Montreal

 Montréal is as historically traditional as it is cutting-edge innovative, as cosmopolitan dynamic as it is small-town friendly.
 A city of many faces and many languages: French is the city’s official language and is also the language spoken at home by 56.9% of the population, followed by English at 18.6% and 19.8% other languages (as of the 2006 census).
-56% of the population is able to speak both English and French, making Montreal one of the most bilingual cities in Canada and the second largest mainly French-speaking city in the world, after Paris!
+56% of the population is able to speak both English and French, making Montreal one of the most bilingual cities in Canada and the second largest mainly French-speaking city in the world, after Paris.

 Taking a trip to Montreal in August, when the weather is warmer, gives you the exciting opportunity of exploring the city by foot.
-The stunning views, friendly people and mouthwatering mix of food made the overall experience nothing short of memorable.
+The stunning views, friendly people and the mouthwatering mix of food made the overall experience nothing short of memorable.
 Montreal is renowned for its churches, and Saint Joseph’s Oratory of Mount Royal holds the title of Canada’s largest church.
-As the church was located just a few metres away from our hotel, we strolled there to explore the site and we were certainly not disappointed.
+As the church was located just a few meters away from our hotel, we strolled there to explore the site and we were certainly not disappointed.

 Next on the list of things to do was a trip to Downtown Montreal.
 What a contrast!
-Skyscrapers, buzzing streets and fashion stores created a lively atmosphere.
+Skyscrapers, buzzing streets, and fashion stores created a lively atmosphere.
 In close proximity lies the historical area of Montreal known as ‘Old Montreal’.
 Ancient and interesting buildings, cobblestone streets, and cozy cafes create an exciting European vibe.
 Whilst strolling the streets of ‘Old Montreal’, we took short breaks to admire the architecture and catch a glimpse of the very entertaining street performers.
 At a corner café, for the first time we tried ‘Poutine’, a popular Canadian dish, originating from Quebec.
 Consisting of homemade fries, covered in gravy and topped with cheese curds, the dish wins the prize for being one of the best comfort foods!

 We then made our way to the famous Notre-Dame Basilica located in Old Montreal.
 Known for being one of the most intricately designed churches in the world, its breathtaking interiors can captivate you for hours.
 It is also the place where the famous Canadian singer Celine Dion was married.